Conjugate Function Method and Conformal Mappings in Multiply Connected Domains: Introduction

 \section{Introduction}

 Conformal mappings play an important role in both theoretical complex analysis and in certain engineering applications, such as electrostatics, aerodynamics, and fluid mechanics.
-Existence of conformal mappings of simply connected domains onto the upper-half plane or the unit disk follows from the Riemann mapping theorem, a well-known result in complex analysis \cite{ahl2}, and there are generalizations of this result for doubly and multiply connected domains.
-However, constructing such mappings analytically is usually very difficult, and use of numerical methods is required.
+Existence of conformal mappings of simply connected domains onto the upper-half plane or the unit disk follows from the Riemann mapping theorem, and there are generalizations of this result for doubly and multiply connected domains \cite{ahl2}.
+However, constructing such mappings analytically is usually very difficult, and numerical methods are required.

 There exists an extensive literature on numerical construction of conformal mappings for simply and doubly connected domains \cite{ps}.
 One popular method is based on the Schwarz-Christoffel formula \cite{dt}, and its implementation SC Toolbox is due to Driscoll \cite{driscoll96,dri}.
 SC Toolbox itself is based on earlier FORTRAN package by Trefethen \cite{trefethen}.
-A new algorithm involving a finite element method and the conjugate harmonic function was presented by the authors in \cite{hqr}.
+A new algorithm involving a finite element method and the harmonic conjugate function was presented by the authors in \cite{hqr}.

-While the study of numerical conformal mappings in multiply connected domains dates back to 1980's \cite{mayo,reichel}, recently there has been significant interest in the subject.
+While the study of numerical conformal mappings in multiply connected domains dates back to 1980's \cite{mayo,reichel}, recently there has been significant interest towards the subject.
 DeLillo, Elcrat and Pfaltzgraff \cite{dep} were the first to give a Schwarz-Christoffel formula for unbounded multiply connected domains.
-Their method relies on Schwarzian reflection principles.
+Their method relies on the Schwarzian reflection principle.
 Crowdy \cite{crowdy1} was the first to derive a Schwarz-Christoffel formula for bounded multiply connected domains, which was based on the use of Schottky-Klein prime function.
+In a very recent paper \cite{sete} conformal maps from multiply connected domains onto lemniscatic domains have been discussed.
 The natural extension of this result to unbounded multiply connected domains is given in \cite{crowdy2}.
-It should be noted that a MATLAB implementation of computing the Schottky-Klein prime function is freely available \cite{crowdy-green}, and the algorithm is described in \cite{crowdy-marshall}.
+It should be noted that a MATLAB implementation of the Schottky-Klein prime function is freely available \cite{crowdy-green}, and the algorithm is described in \cite{crowdy-marshall}.
 A method involving the harmonic conjugate function is given in \cite{ldgy}, but the approach there differs from ours.

+The foundation of conjugate function methods for simply and doubly connected domains lies on properties of the (conformal) modulus, which originates from the theory of quasiconformal mappings \cite{ahlfors,lv,ps}.
+Here we extend the methods to multiply connected domains.
+In terms of partial differential equations, one has to solve the Laplace equation $\Delta u = 0$, in $ \Omega$, with boundary conditions